 |Readership: Get a comprehensive picture of where and how users are accessing content geographically, by institution, and over time.
 The Readership tab is active by default when you first load the dashboard.|

 |Usage Reports: Run reports showing downloads, metadata page hits, works posted, or individual works for the content and time frame selected.|

 |PlumX: See the full impact of your institution’s content with a variety of article-level insights and alternative metrics.|

 |Share the Dashboard: View saved dashboards and share them with stakeholders to demonstrate impact with no login required, and track the number of views.|

-Each tab is covered in more detail below along with the options for fine-tuning results.
+Each tab is covered in more detail in this guide.

-Options at the top of the Dashboard allow you to narrow readership data and usage reports by time frame, discipline, or publication type.
-You may also drill down to view results for particular repository content.
+Options at the top of the dashboard allow you to narrow readership data and usage reports by one or more of the following: collection, work, discipline, publication type, and time frame.

 Modify the Date Range